smashingboxes/TicketPile/README.md

 MS Power BI, or most other BI tools.

 #### Database configuration
-Open `db.properties` and update the host to point to your MySQL database and your username and pasword.
+Open `db.properties` and update the advanceHost to point to your MySQL database and your username and pasword.
 You may need to `mysql -u root -p` and then `create database ticketpile;` so the application has a database to connect to.